 Schedule

-*For Travel Purposes, teams should be prepared to play by 8 am on Saturday and Sunday.
+*For Travel Purposes, teams should be prepared to play by 7:30 am on Saturday and Sunday.
 Games will end on Sunday by 4:00 PM.
 Please book travel accordingly!

 Any schedule requests must be submitted in writing to events@legendslax.com at least 30 days prior to the start of the tournament.
-Schedule requests are not guaranteed but Legends will do our best to accomodate if received within the timeframe.
+Schedule requests are not guaranteed but Legends will do our best to accommodate if received within the timeframe.

 Hotels